For those of you who don’t know, Printful integrates with PrestaShop!

 Looking for design ideas?
 Check out our guide to creating a design!

-Check out this blog post on how to write awesome product descriptions to make your listing as enticing as possible.
+2. Now you have chosen your product, you need to add your product title and description.
+You should check out this blog post on how to write awesome product descriptions to make your listing as enticing as possible.

 And that’s it!
 Your store is connected and you have a product ready to sell.